Branding

 - Maintain Harmony: Use tools like Adobe Color or Color Hunt to create a cohesive palette.

-Your brand colors should reflect your business values and fit your industry.
-Using the wrong colors can confuse your audience and damage your credibility.
+Your brand colors should align with your business values and industry norms.
+Using colors that don’t resonate with your industry can confuse your audience and harm your brand’s credibility.

 Why It’s a Mistake